 4. Do you use a flash?
 No. Never.
 Even in low light at night, I crank up my ISO to 6400, stop down to 2.8, and hold as steady as I can as I shoot at shutter speeds under 100.
 Then I use noise reduction in Lightroom to help with the grain.
 Flash (pop up flash that is) creates awful shadows, pinpoints in the eyes, and other weird coloring issues.

 5. Do you edit your photos?
 Yes, yes, and yes.
 I firmly believe in learning to take good pictures in camera.
 But I also believe that editing can take a photo from good to great.
 That said, if a photo takes me more than about 30 seconds to edit, I probably won't do it.

 6. What program do you use to edit?
 I use Lightroom.
 Until February 2012, I used Photoshop Elements.
 Both are great programs.

 I'll admit it.
 I shoot jpeg.
 Because 1) I am lazy and I don't want to take the time to learn something new and 2) I am not a professional (ie, charging for shoots) so no one is at a loss if my photos aren't as good as they could be if I shot in RAW.
 That said, I would like to learn RAW.
 Some day.
 As of February 2012, I shoot RAW and I LOVE it.
 I have so much more control of my photos.
 That said, if I hadn't also switched to Lightroom, it would have been much more difficult to edit.

 8. What kinds of edits do you do?
-Almost all of my photos will have small tweaks in levels, brightness, and contrast.
+Almost all of my photos will have small tweaks in exposure, brightness, noise, and contrast.
 I will also usually add a slight vignette.
 I might use the healing brush or clone tool to clean up things in the photo that are distracting (a crumb on a table, a mosquito bite on the face, etc).
 I sometime crop, but most of my cropping is usually done in camera.
 I will also straighten horizon lines or fix anything else that distracts the viewer from the focus of the photo.